microsoft/nn-Meter/docs/builder/rule_tester.md

     workspace_path="path/to/workspace/folder"
 ) # change the text to required platform type and workspace path
 ```

 ## Step 2.
 Create testcases

-According to `<workspace-path>/configs/ruletest_config.yaml`, the testcases can be created by running:
+Following configuration from `<workspace-path>/configs/ruletest_config.yaml`, the test cases can be created by running:

 ```python
 from nn_meter.builder import create_testcases